pepopowitz/do-scary-things/slides/src/03-why.md

 That's some science behind fear.

-Let's explore what we _feel_ when we fear something.
+Let's explore how we develop fears of rejection

-These fears that I'm interested in - of **rejection**

-They come from a few emotional places.

 ---